d-xo/weird-erc20/readme.md

 *example*: [TransferFee.sol](./src/TransferFee.sol)

-## Balance Modifications Outside of Transfers (rebasing / airdrops)
+## Balance Modifications Outside of Transfers (rebasing/airdrops)

-Some tokens may make arbitrary balance modifications outside of transfers (e.g. Ampleforth style rebasing tokens, Compound style airdrops of governance tokens, mintable / burnable tokens).
+Some tokens may make arbitrary balance modifications outside of transfers (e.g. Ampleforth style rebasing tokens, Compound style airdrops of governance tokens, and mintable/burnable tokens).

 Some smart contract systems cache token balances (e.g. Balancer, Uniswap-V2), and arbitrary modifications to underlying balances can mean that the contract is operating with outdated information.

-In the case of Ampleforth, some Balancer and Uniswap pools are special cased to ensure that the pool's cached balances are atomically updated as part of the rebase prodecure ([details](https://www.ampltalk.org/app/forum/technology-development-17/topic/supported-dex-pools-61/)).
+In the case of Ampleforth, some Balancer and Uniswap pools are special cased to ensure that the pool's cached balances are atomically updated as part of the rebase procedure ([details](https://www.ampltalk.org/app/forum/technology-development-17/topic/supported-dex-pools-61/)).

 *example*: TODO: implement a rebasing token